ChenSunMac/ChenSunMac.github.io/index.md

 <br> <br>
 [**2024.05**](#link){: .btn .btn--inverse .btn--small} **Session Chair @ IEEE-ITSC 2024**: We are going to host two special sessions for IEEE-ITSC 2024, "Trustworthy Diagnosis and Prognosis in Connected, Cooperative and Automated Mobility" and "Data-driven and Learning-based Control Techniques for Intelligent Vehicles"
 <br> <br>
-[**2024.01**](#link){: .btn .btn--inverse .btn--small}, **WATonoBus** Project gets reported in [MathWorks](https://www.mathworks.com/company/mathworks-stories/developing-adas-technology-for-self-driving-campus-shuttle-bus.html) - Our work in safe testing and open road deployment get reported by MathWorks, thanks to all the team members @ [MVSL](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/our-people)
+[**2024.01**](#link){: .btn .btn--inverse .btn--small}, **WATonoBus** Project gets reported in [MathWorks](https://www.mathworks.com/company/mathworks-stories/developing-adas-technology-for-self-driving-campus-shuttle-bus.html) - Our work in safe testing and open road deployment gets reported by MathWorks, thanks to all the team members @ [MVSL](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/our-people)
 <br> <br>
 [**2023.12**](#link){: .btn .btn--inverse .btn--small} Won The "Chunhui Cup" Oversea Students Innovation and Entrepreneurship Competition with Dr. Ahmad Reza Alghooneh and Dr. Minghao Ning.
 <br><br>